ValveSoftware/SteamVR-for-Linux/README.md

 ## UNREAL ENGINE

-Unreal Engine 4.16 will have support for SteamVR on Linux.
-The 4.16 branch is currently available in the UE4 GitHub repository for preview access: https://github.com/EpicGames (requires free Epic Games account).
+Unreal Engine 4.16+ has support for SteamVR on Linux.

 ## UNITY DEVELOPMENT